invisiblethreat/dd/README.md

 # ie, 512, 1024, 2048, 4096, 8192, 16384, but can be ANY reasonable number
 ```

-Source is the data being read.
-Target is where the data gets written.
-If you
+* Source is the data being read
-reverse the source and target, you can wipe out a lot of data.
-This feature has
+* Target is where the data gets written.
-inspired the nickname `dd` Data Destroyer.
-Caution should be observed when using
+* If you reverse the source and target, you can wipe out a lot of data.
+This feature has inspired the nickname `dd` "Data Destroyer".
-`dd` to copy encrypted partitions.
+* Caution should be observed when using `dd` to copy encrypted partitions.

 ## Make swap on a running system

-How to make a swap file, or another swap file on a running system:
+How to make a swap file, or another swap file on a running system

 ```
 dd if=/dev/zero of=/swapspace bs=4k count=250000